bsmith96/qlab-display/README.md

     - **osc-port**: set 53001.
 This is the port it will listen for replies from.
   - **IF USING TCP**
     - **tcp-port**: set 53001.
     - **tcp-targets**: set \[Qlab IP\]:53000 (e.g. `127.0.0.1:53000`).
+Use a space to separate multiple instances
 - Now, click start to launch the OSC & web server.

-One method for using this would be loading Open Stage Control on a non-Qlab computer at FOH, so that the Sound Operator can see the display and notice if there are any issues.
-The remote computer for viewing can then simply navigate to the web server to view the display.
+My suggested setup is to run the Open Stage Control server at Front Of House (for example, on the System computer), with the local GUI active, so the Sound No. 1 can see that it is working correctly.
+Then, the remote display for the MD is simply a browser window.

+This has the added advantage that, if the Sound No 1 has to switch to the Backup due to issues with the Main, or the Main computer crashing entirely, they can also hit the "BACKUP" button on the viewer, which also switches it for the MD.

 # Node JS version